gulewei/StardewValleyPrairieKing/README.md

 # **Prairie King: Outlaw Starter Kit**
-A clean mod that gives you power-ups the moment you step into the boots of the Prairie King.
+A clean mod that that makes you get through Prairie King much easier.

 ## ✨ The Starter Kit